bradlipovsky/bradlipovsky.github.io/_pages/about.md

       <div class="people-callout__content">
         <p class="eyebrow eyebrow--light">The Lipovsky research group</p>
         <h2 id="group-title">Ambitious science, built by people who own their ideas.</h2>
-        <p>Our group pairs high expectations for ethical, reproducible work with a culture that values kindness, inclusion, sustainable careers, and intellectual independence.</p>
+        <p>Our group pairs high expectations for ethical, reproducible work with kindness, inclusion, candid conversations about credit, sustainable careers, and intellectual ownership for students and postdoctoral scholars.</p>
         <div class="button-row">
           <a class="button button--light" href="{{ '/people/' | relative_url }}">Meet the group</a>
           <a class="button" href="{{ '/opportunities/' | relative_url }}">Work with us</a>